AdityaKane2001/group44-project/index.md

 # CS 7641 Group 44

 ## Introduction and Background
 The goal of the project is to develop a system that recommends books tailored to an individual's preferences.
 With a vast array of books available, choosing one can be challenging.
 This system aims to simplify the process by using a dataset from Wikipedia that includes information on 16,559 books, such as titles, authors, genres, and summaries.
 The current literature includes work related to predicting genre of fiction through short Goodreads descriptions (Sobkowicz, Kozlowski & Buczkowski 2017) or from texts of fanfictions (Rahul, Ayush, Agarwal & Vijay 2021) and predicting the likability of books using the book cover images (Maharjan, Montes-y-Gomez, Gonzales & Solorio 2018).
-By focusing on personal preferences and a wide range of genres, the project addresses the shortcomings of current recommendation systems, which tend to overlook the specific interests of readers and favor popular titles over personalized selections.
+By focusing on a wide range of genres and the contents of the summary text, the project addresses the shortcomings of current recommendation systems, which tend to overlook the specific interests of readers and favor popular titles over personalized selections.
 The intention is to enhance the book-finding experience, making it more enjoyable and efficient for users seeking books that match their tastes.